openscilab/memor/README.md

 Hi, How are you?
 ```

 By using this dynamic structure, you can create flexible and sophisticated prompt templates with Memor.
-You can design specific schemas for your conversation or instruction formats for your conversations with LLM.
+You can design specific schemas for your conversational or instructional formats when interacting with LLM.

 ## Issues & bug reports